Notproginfinix/phhusson-treble_experimentations/Realme-8-5G---Narzo-30-5G.md

 Notes:
  * Use alternative brightness scaling
  * TWRP won't work for now
- * Do not flash vbmeta disable or else the mobile network will not work.
+ * Do not flash vbmeta disable on RealmeUI 3.0 and above or else the mobile network will not work.

 Tested by members of [Telegram group for these devices](https://t.me/Realme85G_Narzo305G_Official) Template created by @zguithues and @hackintosh5